 I don’t know what it is about Fall in Hendricks County, but the festivals and attractions come alive as the air becomes a little cooler and crisper.
 There’s just something about this season in Hendricks County that makes it a perfect time to visit.

-So, here are the top 5 Hendricks County fall attractions to make memories.
+But here are our top 5 Hendricks County fall attractions to make memories.

 This is an easy No. 1.
 If you only have time to visit one place this fall in Hendricks County, Beasley’s Orchard should be it.
 Located in Danville, families could easily spend most of a day there.
 It is open every weekend now through the end of October.
 Visitors can tour the orchard, take a hayride to the pumpkin patch, buy fresh produce and other goods in a Civil War-era barn turned rustic market and wind their way through a huge corn maze.